billbuchanan/csn09112/week07_dig_cert/labs/README.md

 ### D.3	Running the bot
 Now we will run the bot, and make a connection.
 For this determine the public IP address of the Linux instance, and then run the bot with this address as an argument.
 For example, if the IP address of your Linux instance is 54.205.20.103, the bot can be run with:
 ```
-C:\> b 54.205.20.103
+C:\> b 54.205.20.103 XXXXXXXX
 ```
-Make sure that you have made a connection with the controller (as see in Figure 4 and Figure 5).
+Make sure that you have made a connection with the controller (as seen in Figure 4 and Figure 5), and where XXXXXXXX is your matriculation number.

 ![Figure 5: Running the botnet on Windows 2022](https://github.com/billbuchanan/csn09112/blob/master/zadditional/coursework05.png)